 Little is known of Hamon de Massey other than he held manors of Agden, Baguley, Bowdon, Dunham, Hale and Little Bollington.
 He is thought to have born in La Ferté-Macé, in the Orne department in north-western France.

-Important Dates for the Mase family
+Early History of the Mase family

 This web page shows only a small excerpt of our Mase research.
 Another 157 words (11 lines of text) covering the years 1602, 1619, 1674, 1646, 1674, 1797 and are included under the topic Early Mase History in all our PDF Extended History products and printed products wherever possible.